CHXRNVKHA/Java/README.md

 # This repo contains implemented tasks on the discipline OOTPiSP
-## Each part of some task implement in the separate file
+## Each part of some tasks implement in the separate file